hindman/optopus/misc/plan.md

   and most other systems); and (2) thematic configuration (eg, set several default values at once, or several data-types at once).

-- Allow the user to have stealth options: undocumented (eg for developers only).
+- Allow the user to have hidden options (eg for developers only).

 - The Click documentation criticizes the docopt approach, because the help text cannot be rewrapped in the face of different terminal widths.
 Point taken ...